- Employee benefits

 What the ACA means for you

-New method for measuring continuing benefits eligibility
+Method for measuring continuing benefits eligibility

 Since the ACA went into effect, UC measures your average hours of service once a year, in November, over a 12-month “look-back” period, rather than checking this measurement each month.
 In other words, once you become eligible for medical benefits coverage, you remain eligible for at least 12 months.
 “Average Weekly Hours of Service” is the measurement used to calculate your ongoing benefits eligibility.
 Most employees will remain eligible for benefits coverage if they work an average of 17.5 hours per week during the look-back period.

-New types of employees now eligible for UC benefits
+Types of employees eligible for UC benefits

 While UC has long offered coverage to many employees — both full-time and part-time — UC extended eligibility to the following job classifications (as long as the appointment involves working 75 percent time, or 30 hours a week, for three months or more):